-Berlin is a city where history is literally written into the urban landscape.
+Berlin is a city where history is literally inscribed in the urban landscape.
 Ruins, restored buildings, and Cold War monuments remind us of the past.
-But there is one structure that stands out particularly.
+But there is one structure that stands out in particular.
 This is Der Hochbunker an der Pallasstraße – an above-ground bunker that survived World War II and became the foundation for a multi-story residential building.
 It is one of the most astonishing architectural curiosities of the German capital.

 The History of the Bunker

-After the war, a problem arose: what to do with this enormous concrete structure?
+After the war, a problem arose: what to do with this massive concrete structure?
 Demolishing such an object would require significant financial costs and technological solutions that were not available at the time.
-The bunker stood idle until 1977 when an unconventional solution was found: instead of demolishing it, simply… integrate it into a residential complex.
+The bunker stood idle until 1977 when an unconventional solution was found: not to demolish it, but simply… to incorporate it into a residential complex.

-The Building on the Bunker: How is This Possible?
+A House on the Bunker: How Is This Possible?

-At first glance, the modern residential building at Pallasstraße 24 looks ordinary until you pay attention to the lower part.
-The bulky gray concrete structure beneath it is the Hochbunker itself.
-It looks as if the high-rise simply grew on its foundation.
+At first glance, the modern residential building at Pallasstraße 24 looks ordinary, until you pay attention to the lower part.
+The bulky gray concrete structure beneath it is the very Hochbunker.
+It looks as if the high-rise simply grew on its base.
 The building consists of 15 floors and is part of a large residential complex, with the bunker serving as a kind of foundation.
 An architectural solution that seems unreal has actually become a forced necessity.

 Life Next to the Ghost of the Past